lyteword/chspurgeon-tod/volume-7/psalm-131.md

 **Verse 2.** *As a weaned child.* That is, meek, modest, humble, submissive, simple, etc. See Mt 18:1-4.— *Henry Ainsworth.* —1622.

-**Verse 2.** Here is David's picture of himself...Observe, the *"child"* —which is drawn for us to copy—is *"weaned"*: the process is complete; it has been truly disciplined; the lesson is learned; and now it rests in its "weaning."
+**Verse 2.** Here is David's picture of himself...
+Observe, the *"child"* —which is drawn for us to copy—is *"weaned"*: the process is complete; it has been truly disciplined; the lesson is learned; and now it rests in its "weaning."
 The whole image expresses a repose which follows a struggle. *Surely I have behaved and quieted myself, as a child that is weaned of his mother*; or, more literally, " *on* his mother"; now content to lie still on the very place of its privation, "—as a child that is weaned on his mother."
 That obedience would be a tame and valueless thing, which was not the consequence of quiet control.
 A mere apathetic state is the very opposite of obedience that may be truly so called.
 But this is the point of the similitude,—there has been a distress, and a battle, and a self victory; and now the stilled will is hushed into submission and contentment; ready to forego what is most liked, and to take just whatever is given it— *"a weaned child."*

 I do not believe that it was ever the intention of God that any man should so merge and lose his will in the Divine, that he should have no distinct will of his own.
 There have been many who have tried to attain this annihilation of will; and they have made it the great aim and end of life.
 But the character of the dispensation does not allow it.
 I do not believe it to be a possible thing; and if it were possible, I do not believe that it would be after the mind of God.
 It is not man's present relation to his Maker.
 None of the saints in the Bible did more than submit a strong existing will.
 The Lord Jesus Christ himself did no more.
 "What shall I say?
 Father, save me from this hour; but for this cause came I unto this hour.
 Father, glorify thy name.
 Not my will, but thine be done."
 Evidently two things—"My will", "Thy will."
 It was an instantly and perfectly subjugated will,—nevertheless, a will.
 And this is what is required of us; and what the nature of our manhood, and the provisions of our religion have to assume.
 A will, decidedly a will: the more decided the will, the stronger the character, and the greater the man.
 But a will that is always being given up, separated, conformed, constantly, increasingly conformed.
 The unity of the two wills is heaven.— *Condensed from a Sermon by James Vaughan.*